How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 White or silver dental crowns do not always contain significant gold, but they frequently contain palladium or platinum — both of which are valuable precious metals.
 Palladium has traded above gold per ounce at various points in recent years.
 Never discard a white or silver crown without getting a professional assay first, as the material may be worth $50–$250 or more in recoverable precious metals.

 A typical full-cast gold dental crown weighs between 2 and 6 grams, depending on the tooth position and the size of the restoration.
 Larger posterior crowns tend to weigh more.
 Multi-unit bridges weigh proportionally more — a 3-unit bridge may weigh 9–18 grams or more.
-Weight is one of the four key variables used to calculate your payout when you sell a dental crown.
+Weight is one of the four key variables used to calculate your payout when you sell dental crowns.

 Yes — every extracted crown or removed restoration with potential precious metal content should be saved.
 Even a single crown can be worth $50–$200 or more.
 Practices that systematically collect and periodically submit dental scrap to a specialist buyer recover meaningful secondary revenue over time.
 The free prepaid kit from Dental Gold Experts makes this process simple — no minimum quantity, no sorting required.